SushilChandaragi/Gradify-app/README.md

 1. **Sign Up/Login**: Create an account or login to access all features
 2. **Dashboard**: Navigate through different tools from the main dashboard
-3. **Quiz Generator**: Upload PDFs and generate AI-powered quizzes
+3. **Quiz Generator**: Upload PDFs and generate AI-powered quizzes using Hugging Face API
 4. **CGPA Calculator**: Track your academic performance across semesters
-5. **Timetable Tracker**: Manage your class schedule with conflict detection
+5. **Timetable Tracker**: Manage your class schedule
+6. **Campus Navigation**: Interactive map with location markers and reviews
-6. **Latest News**: Stay updated with campus announcements
+7. **Latest News**: Stay updated with campus announcements

 ## 🛠️ Tech Stack